 - Name three people in your life who are difficult for you to get along with, and why.
 How has your relationship with each of them helped you to grow and mature spiritually, psychologically or emotionally?

 - List a current material challenge you’re experiencing in your life.
-Perhaps you’re grappling with less than optimal health, financial woes, or feelings of anxiety, overwhelm or dread from world affairs, global warming or the outcome of the recent election.
+Perhaps you’re grappling with poor health, financial woes, or feelings of anxiety, overwhelm and dread from climate change, the state of our government, or the latest global pandemic.
 How might your perspective on these challenges shift if you knew without a doubt that they were simply a mysterious part of a benevolent Universal plan?
 Would you feel or respond differently?